open/close all folders

 - How Secret Avengers Vol 2 ends, with Bobbi's identity being called into question, her being missing and going on adventures with Bucky and Daisy, only for her to not appear in Bucky's new ongoing or in any other comics, not even Secret Avengers, has lead to a number of people getting pissed at her being Put on a Bus.
 Its not helped by the fact that Ales Kot has confirmed that he's got no plans to use her in either Winter Soldier or Secret Avengers, and that Marvel's Editor in Chief Axel Alonso has confirmed that they've not made plans for her anywhere else either.
 For reference, Alonso, when asked if we'd be seeing Wolverine's resurrection any time soon, confirmed that they've made plans for two years ahead with nothing in mind for Wolverine; if they've got things planned up to 2016, and nothing is planned for Bobbi, it looks like she won't be appearing on-panel, at least not in any major capacity, for quite some time.

 - Connected to the above, there's a similar issue her fanbase has brought up, concerning the lack of any solo outings for her.
 Despite over forty years of publication, positive reception to all of her appearances, and now her appearing regularly on TV, Bobbi has never had an ongoing, or even a miniseries, just dedicated to her.
+This is at least migated in 2015 where, following her appearances in Agents of SHIELD, she's now getting several action figures, a one-shot special, and now an ongoing following the success of said one-shot.

 - From her depiction in the MCU and Agents of SHIELD:

 - Iron Woobie: Lets see...Before she got married, she was in a coma after an explosion, and decided to fake her death so her mother and brother don't have to deal with the dangers of her life.
 She was drugged and raped when lost in time, leading her to allow the man responsible to die.
 Then the spirit of her rapist came to her husband and gave him a half story, making it sound like it was a cold blooded kill, resulting in her and Clint's marriage to break down.
 Just as she was filing the divorce papers, she was abducted by the Skrulls, who played mind games with her at first (with two skrulls using the identities of her teammates so they could try to trick her into sleeping with one), before leaving her on a Skrull planet.
 She spent years being hunted by them until they found her and tortured her, ending with her killing a Skrull with her bare hands as it took the form of her husband.
 She eventually escaped but found herself unable to fully adapt to all the changes to the world and had to relive past issues with her now-ex husband (who believed the two were still married).
-After reuniting with Clint, however, the spirit of er rapist comes back, while Clint's well intentioned attempt to help her resulting in her mom and brother finding out the truth, leading the former to get shot, and the latter to declar he wishes she really was dead, putting her on a slippery slope that ends with the two breaking up again.
+After reuniting with Clint, however, the spirit of her rapist comes back, while Clint's well intentioned attempt to help her resulting in her mom and brother finding out the truth, leading the former to get shot, and the latter to declar he wishes she really was dead, putting her on a slippery slope that ends with the two breaking up again.
 Then, she gets shot on a mission, to which she nearly died, and the only way to save her leaves her immortal, meaning that, unless they gain immortality as well, she will outlive all of her friends.
 For someone just barely out of the C-Lister catagory, she's got one shitload of issues.

 - Les Yay: Her and Black Widow.
 When they first met, they both couldn't help but think that the other is pretty, while Natasha once kissed her to free her from being controlled by brainwashing nanites (and admits later that she didn't have to kiss her, and there were alternatives), and was fairly caring towards her when her mind was breaking down thanks to what happens in Secret Avengers.
 The two don't spend much time together, but when they do they tend to have chemistry.